rabix/benten/README.md

 # Workflow helper component

-`Benten` the GUI workflow helper has four panels
+`Benten` the GUI workflow helper has four main panels that work in concert to provide a "View" into a workflow.

 ## Workflow map
 The workflow map gives an overview sketch of the workflow.
-Individual port connections are not shown: the workflow DAG just indicates the overall flow of data from one process step to another.
-The weight of the line reflects how many ports are involved in the connection.
+Individual port connections are not shown: the workflow DAG just indicates the overall flow of data from input to out via the various process steps.
 A hierarchical layout is used that emphasizes the dataflow.

 Dropping CWL files onto this map will add them as steps to the workflow.